Philosophical zombie: Responses

 Similarly, Gualtiero Piccinini argues that the zombie conceivability argument is circular.
-Piccinini’s argument questions whether the possible worlds where zombies exist are accessible from our world.
+Piccinini questions whether the possible worlds where zombies exist are accessible from our world.
 If physicalism is true in our world, then physicalism is one of the relevant facts about our world for determining whether a possible zombie world is accessible from our world.
 Therefore, asking whether zombies are metaphysically possible in our world is equivalent to asking whether physicalism is true in our world.

 Stephen Yablo's (1998) response is to provide an error theory to account for the intuition that zombies are possible.
 Notions of what counts as physical and as physically possible change over time so conceptual analysis is not reliable here.
 Yablo says he is "braced for the information that is going to make zombies inconceivable, even though I have no real idea what form the information is going to take."

 The zombie argument is difficult to assess because it brings to light fundamental disagreements about the method and scope of philosophy itself and the nature and abilities of conceptual analysis.
 Proponents of the zombie argument may think that conceptual analysis is a central part of (if not the only part of) philosophy and that it certainly can do a great deal of philosophical work.
-However, others, such as Dennett, Paul Churchland and W.V.O.
+But others, such as Dennett, Paul Churchland and W.V.O.
 Quine, have fundamentally different views.
 For this reason, discussion of the zombie argument remains vigorous in philosophy.

 Some accept modal reasoning in general but deny it in the zombie case.
-Christopher S. Hill and Brian P. Mclaughlin suggest that the zombie thought experiment combines imagination of a "sympathetic" nature (putting oneself in a phenomenal state) and a "perceptual" nature (imagining becoming aware of something in the outside world).
-Each type of imagination may work on its own, but they're not guaranteed to work when both used at the same time.
+Christopher S. Hill and Brian P. McLaughlin suggest that the zombie thought experiment combines imagination of a "sympathetic" nature (putting oneself in a phenomenal state) and a "perceptual" nature (imagining becoming aware of something in the outside world).
+Each type of imagination may work on its own but not work when used at the same time.
 Hence Chalmers's argument need not go through.

 Moreover, while Chalmers defuses criticisms of the view that conceivability can tell us about possibility, he provides no positive defense of the principle.
 As an analogy, the generalized continuum hypothesis has no known counterexamples, but this does not mean we must accept it.
-And indeed, the fact that Chalmers concludes we have epiphenomenal mental states that do not cause our physical behavior seems one reason to reject his principle.
+Indeed, according to Hill and McLaughlin, the fact that Chalmers concludes we have epiphenomenal mental states that do not cause our physical behavior seems to be a reason to reject his principle.